Ray Norris (astrophysicist): Early life

 Ray Norris was born in London and grew up in Brookmans Park, Hertfordshire, England in 1953.
 He attended high school at St. Albans School and then went to Cambridge University, where he received an honours degree in theoretical physics.

 He then went to the Jodrell Bank Observatory of the University of Manchester where he received his PhD in radio-astronomy in 1978, working on astrophysical masers.
 At the same time, he started to develop an interest in the archaeoastronomy of Stonehenge and other megalithic observatories, joined a group of students led by Clive Ruggles and spent several years surveying the stone circles of the British Isles.

 Career

 He moved to Australia in 1983 to work for the CSIRO Australia Telescope National Facility.
 He was appointed as head of astrophysics in 1994, and deputy director in 2000.
 In 2001 he led the successful bid for Australian astronomy under the Australian federal government’s “Major National Research Facilities” program, and then became director of the Australian astronomy MNRF.
 In 2005 he resigned from management positions to return to research.
 In 2013 he retired from CSIRO but was appointed as a CSIRO Honorary Fellow.
 In 2015 he was appointed as a Research Professor at Western Sydney University.

 Writing

-In 2011, Norris published his first novel, Graven Images.
+Norris has published over 540 academic papersand has an h-index of 71.

+He has also published the following books: